wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 This <a target="_blank" href="https://cloudplatform.googleblog.com/2016/07/from-Google-to-the-world-the-Kubernetes-origin-story.html">blog</a> and
 <a target="_blank" href="http://softwareengineeringdaily.com/2016/07/20/kubernetes-origins-with-craig-mcluckie/">podcast</a>
 note that the Kubernetes logo has 7 sides because its initial developers were Star Trek fans:
-The predecessor to Kubernetes was called the Borg.
+The predecessor to Kubernetes was called the "Borg".
 A key Borg character is called <a target="_blank" href="https://en.wikipedia.org/wiki/Seven_of_Nine">"7 of 9"</a>.

 Kubernetes was used inside Google for over a decade before being open-sourced in 2014 to the